 In this scenario, it’s very easy to see that unless its parent community is financially affluent, there is little hope for the school’s future.

 For most faith-based schools which serve a diverse community, this is the only model that is sustainable.
 Note that your tuition doesn’t have to be equal to the cost of education, but it can be BASED on the cost of education (hence the name, cost-based tuition), rather than basing it on how much of a tuition increase your administrators believe that parents will absorb with as little pushback as possible.
 Your financial aid funds could consist of development dollars raised, a certain amount from each full-pay tuition student, and tuition reduction.
 Yes, even when the financial aid runs out, you can still offer families financial aid by simply reducing their tuition, but based on the family’s financial need (creating the name, need-based aid).

 One of the most prevalent objections I’ve heard regarding financial aid is, “We don’t want to charge families a fee to apply for financial aid.”

 One school I worked with a number of years ago found a way to keep parents paying tuition on time using financial aid as well.
 There is no late fee for late tuition payments; the parent simply loses the financial aid award.
 While no parent has lost their financial aid, the policy motivates the parent to communicate hardships with the school’s administrators, allowing adjustments to be made accordingly.
 Why put such a radical policy in place?
 The school believes that tuition payment is a covenant, and not simply a contract.
 The school awards financial aid based on the fact that the parent has promised to pay tuition over a series of months.
-It’s a great lesson in accepting responsibility and fulfilling obligations, which is a lesson that some of today’s parents need to learn.
+It’s a great lesson in accepting responsibility and fulfilling obligations, which is a lesson that some of today’s parents, as well as children, need to learn.